Mahad410/taotnpwaft/GROUP_POLICY.md

 [DRAFT]

+* Ideally this file should contain the business model governing rules for our organization which is The Art of Tech: Not Playing with a Full Tech, LLC. especially as it grows.

 Article I. Name and purpose of the organization.

  The Art of Tech: Not Playing With a Full Tech, LLC.